Therapy for Your Relationship with Food in Tampa, FL

 My office is stocked with fidgets, snacks, and rainbows.
 There's no version of yourself you have to perform here.

-Change is possible.
+You can shift your relationship with food.
 I’ll help you get there.

 a word about being “sick enough”